-Owned & run by Stella Viola di Campalto, of Roman & Piedmontese origin, the now 5ha hectare San Giuseppe wine estate – of which 0.5ha qualifies as Rosso – is located close to the south-eastern village of Castelnuovo dell’Abate in an idyllic, light-filled amphiteatro dominated by a massive sky & a breathtaking view that stretches almost as far as the Tyrrhenian sea!
+Owned & run by Stella Viola di Campalto, of Roman & Piedmontese origin, the now 7.7ha San Giuseppe wine estate – run by 9 people no less, including daughters Beatrice & Benedetta – is located close to the south-eastern village of Castelnuovo dell’Abate in an idyllic, light-filled amphiteatro dominated by a massive sky & a breathtaking view that stretches almost as far as the Tyrrhenian sea!

 Stella created San Giuseppe on her own in 1992.
 She turned organic in 1996, planted it in 1997 (& 2003) & then became biodynamic (!) in 2002.
 The unfertilised, unaided but carefully tended vines thrive on a rich diversity of soils: mostly rocky, quartz, alberese, volcanic, iron, alluvial, limoso (silt)…